pjbull/data-sync/README.md

  1. `git clone` the repo
  2. `cd` into the repo
- 3. `pip install -e .`: this will install the package in editable mode so git pulling updates will be used next time you call the module.
+ 3. `pip install -e .` - This will install the package in editable mode so git pulling updates will be used next time you call the module.
+ 4. `data-sync-s3 install_hooks` Run this in a git repo root if you want git integration for that repo (see below for details)

 # Data Project Repository Structure

 Repository must have a structure where the `.s3data` configuration file is in a sub-project directly below the root of the git working tree.
 I.e., `git_root/<sub_project>/.s3data`.
 You can have multiple sub-projects per single git repository.
 For example:

 ```
 git_root/
-    | ---- sub_project
+    | ---- sub_project/
-        | ---- data_folder      # this folder should be in .gitignore
+        | ---- data_folder/      # this folder should be in .gitignore
         | ---- .s3data           # config for data_folder
         ...
-    | ---- sub_project2         # another project
+    | ---- sub_project2/         # another project
-        | ---- data_folder2     # this folder should be in .gitignore
+        | ---- data_folder2/     # this folder should be in .gitignore
         | ---- .s3data           # config for data_folder2
 ```

 # Options for `.s3data` file